 Step 1: Choosing a Corporate Name

-The first step in starting New Jersey corporation is choosing a name that is available and complies with New Jersey naming rules.
+The first step in starting a corporation is choosing an available name that complies with New Jersey naming rules.
 Most states require that the name of a corporation be distinguishable from other registered business names and include a corporate designator such as “Corporation,” “Incorporated,” “Company,” or an abbreviation thereof.

 Here are some guidelines you must follow while naming your corporation in New Jersey-